 It was a dramatic and much needed shift in perspective.
 It helped me to also realize how powerful perspective is, and that looking at things one way can be depressing, and looking at them another way is uplifting and inspiring.
 As these thoughts filled me, I began to feel really excited.
 I wondered how I would stay in the tank with so much excitement running through me.
 Yet even with the feelings of being fully awake, I was still so relaxed, and looking forward to what I would realize next.

 And just as I eased into that, the bells chimed, and my hour and fifteen minutes were up.
 I wanted nothing more than to stay in the tank and follow this evolution of thoughts and feelings.
 Before I’d gone in, the 2 hour option seemed insane.
 But at the end, I was wishing I’d chosen that.

-Knowing my friend was beside me in her own tank really helped me to relax and feel more at ease.
+Knowing my friend was in the next room, in her own tank, really helped me to relax and feel more at ease.
 I also loved hearing her story after, and going with a friend is a great way to enhance your experience.
 Her experience was very different than mine, and I was amazed at what happened at the end.

 At the end, she truly felt the sensation of free floating, and it was as if she was floating upwards, going up through the infinite expanse of space.
 Pretty wild!

 Be sure and let the attendant know if it’s your first time.

 There’s some important stuff to know about not getting the salt water in your eyes.
 Also, if you have sensitive skin you may felt a bit of discomfort at first.
 When I first got in my back and legs were itchy, and I was concerned I wouldn’t like it.
 But this feeling quickly went away, and it was no big deal.